A Brief History of World Standards Day

 Global Metric Adoption

-Today, we celebrate having the ability to have a system of measurement that is recognized and used world-wide
+Today, we celebrate having the ability to have a system of measurement that is recognized and used world-wide.
+Happy National Metric Day!

 As with any type of tooling or equipment, a Fluke Multimeter will eventually need to be calibrated.
 Whether you’re using it for a hobby or are in a highly regulated industry, in order to get consistent, accurate readings from the Fluke you need to calibrate regularly.
 The timing for calibration is often dependent on your environment; whether it is in cold or harsh weather, whether it has been dropped, how often you are using it, etc. In this blog post, we’re going to explain how to check your fluke multimeter to see if it is in need of calibration.